-Conventional investing wisdom says that young people can afford to be very aggressive, especially if they can look forward to a defined pension plan in retirement.
+Conventional investing wisdom says that young people can afford to be aggressive, especially if they can look forward to a defined pension plan in retirement.
 I’ve heard from many investors in their 20s and 30s who, like you, are contemplating an all-equity portfolio, and it’s not surprising.
-Stocks have a significantly higher expected return than bonds, so if you have a very long time horizon, why not strive for maximum growth?
+Stocks have a significantly higher expected return than bonds, so if you have a long time horizon, why not strive for maximum growth?

-The problem is, what makes sense on a spreadsheet doesn’t always hold up in real life.
+The problem is that what makes sense on a spreadsheet doesn’t always hold up in real life.
 While long-term stock investing has mostly been rewarding, the short-term is often gut-wrenching.
-Market fluctuations will frequently trim your portfolio by 20% in a matter of a few months, and during your lifetime you should probably expect an all-stock portfolio to be cut in half at least once.
+We have seen this in 2022.
+Market fluctuations will frequently trim your portfolio by 20% in a matter of a few months—this is called a bear market—and during your lifetime you should probably expect an all-stock portfolio to be cut in half at least once, as well.
 Only the most disciplined investors can endure losses like that without being tempted to sell their stocks, which is a surefire way to sabotage a long-term plan.

 Even more difficult than the painful but short-lived downturn is the prolonged bear market.
-The financial crisis of 2008–09 was devastating, but it lasted only about six months and the recovery was remarkably quick.
-Compare that to the aftermath of the dot-com bust at the turn of the millennium: A portfolio consisting of equal parts Canadian, U.S. and international stocks saw three consecutive calendar years of negative returns.
+The great financial crisis of 2008–09 was devastating, but it lasted only about six months and the recovery was remarkably quick.
+Compare that to the aftermath of the dot-com bust at the turn of the millennium.
+A portfolio consisting of equal parts Canadian, U.S. and international stocks saw three consecutive calendar years of negative returns.
 That was a long, excruciating ride, and many investors jumped ship well before things turned around in 2003.

 Sure, on an intellectual level, they may understand that an all-stock portfolio will likely experience multiple haircuts, but if they haven’t actually experienced it, that doesn’t mean much.
 In his immortal book, Where Are The Customers’ Yachts?, first published in 1940, Wall Street trader Fred Schwed put it like this: “There are certain things that cannot be adequately explained to a virgin either by words or pictures.
 Nor can any description that I might offer here even approximate what it feels like to lose a real chunk of money that you used to own.”

 It’s also important to remember that at age 30 you can’t assume you will enjoy a comfortable defined benefit pension in retirement.
 A lot can happen between now and then, including multiple job changes.
-(The situation might be different for public servants who already have 20 or more years of service and a pension that is essentially guaranteed.)
+The situation might be different for public servants who already have 20 or more years of service and a pension that is essentially guaranteed.